11 Expert Answers to Randomly Chosen Beauty Questions

 Is it better to apply makeup with your hands or a tool (like a brush or Beautyblender)?

 “I use both.
 It’s personal preference.
-Hands are going to soften and warm product more, which can help blend,” says Watts.
+Hands are going to soften and warm product more, which can help blend,” says Wiles.

 Is makeup primer actually necessary?

-While Watts deems it necessary since it “creates a good base and keeps makeup in place longer,” Pezzetta thinks it can also depend on the person’s skin.
+While Wiles deems it necessary since it “creates a good base and keeps makeup in place longer,” Pezzetta thinks it can also depend on the person’s skin.
 For instance, she prefers to use it on skin with larger pores.

 MORE: The Best Beauty Products with NSFW Names